Christmas morning evokes a lot of childhood memories: the gifts, the hugs, the merriment and, of course, the food.

-In my household growing up, the annual rite of unwrapping presents under the tree came early after first light, followed by a big hearty breakfast at grandma's house across town.
+In my household, the annual ritual of unwrapping presents under the tree came early after first light, followed by a big hearty breakfast at grandma's house across town.
 A fairly late breakfast, by that point.

 Call it brunch, call it the after-party, call it what you will—it was always a big deal to me.